-I’m sure you’ve discovered the magic of crispy roasted brussels sprouts.
+I’m sure you’ve discovered the magic of crispy roasted brussel sprouts.
 But I bet you haven’t had them this way.
 Roast, then toss in a honey balsamic dressing with sweet caramelized onions, crunchy pine nuts and tangy feta cheese.
-It’s the most amazing warm brussels sprouts salad!
+It’s the most amazing warm brussel sprouts salad!

 Brussels sprouts don’t get such a bad rap these days, do they?

 Finally, we’ve discovered how to make them extra delicious.
 Roast them to a crisp.
 Add bacon, or garlic, or parmesan, or all three.
-Make yummy crispy brussels sprouts with tahini sauce and almonds.
+Make yummy crispy brussels sprouts with tahini sauce and almonds or these amazing roasted brussel sprouts and carrots.

 The options are endless.
 You have to be a very hard line brussels hater to NOT like some of the amazing brussels sprouts recipes out there now.